Update database connection strings when using SQL Server high availability solutions

 On the Delivery Controller, open PowerShell as administrator and run the following commands.
 This process clears the existing database connections.

-## Load the Citrix snap-ins asnp Citrix.* ## Disable configuration logging for the XD site: Set-LogSite -State Disabled ## Clear the current Delivery Controller database connections ## Note: AdminDBConnection must be the last command Set-ConfigDBConnection -DBConnection $null Set-AcctDBConnection -DBConnection $null Set-AnalyticsDBConnection -DBConnection $null # for 7.6 and newer Set-AppLibDBConnection -DBConnection $null # for 7.8 and newer Set-OrchDBConnection -DBConnection $null # for 7.11 and newer Set-TrustDBConnection -DBConnection $null # for 7.11 and newer Set-HypDBConnection -DBConnection $null Set-ProvDBConnection -DBConnection $null Set-BrokerDBConnection -DBConnection $null Set-EnvTestDBConnection -DBConnection $null Set-SfDBConnection -DBConnection $null Set-MonitorDBConnection -DataStore Monitor -DBConnection $null Set-MonitorDBConnection -DBConnection $null Set-LogDBConnection -DataStore Logging -DBConnection $null Set-LogDBConnection -DBConnection $null Set-AdminDBConnection -DBConnection $null -force
+## Note the state of the log site Get-LogSite ## Load the Citrix snap-ins asnp Citrix.* ## Disable configuration logging for the XD site: Set-LogSite -State Disabled ## Clear the current Delivery Controller database connections ## Note: AdminDBConnection must be the last command Set-ConfigDBConnection -DBConnection $null Set-AcctDBConnection -DBConnection $null Set-AnalyticsDBConnection -DBConnection $null # for 7.6 and newer Set-AppLibDBConnection -DBConnection $null # for 7.8 and newer Set-OrchDBConnection -DBConnection $null # for 7.11 and newer Set-TrustDBConnection -DBConnection $null # for 7.11 and newer Set-HypDBConnection -DBConnection $null Set-ProvDBConnection -DBConnection $null Set-BrokerDBConnection -DBConnection $null Set-EnvTestDBConnection -DBConnection $null Set-SfDBConnection -DBConnection $null Set-MonitorDBConnection -DataStore Monitor -DBConnection $null Set-MonitorDBConnection -DBConnection $null Set-LogDBConnection -DataStore Logging -DBConnection $null Set-LogDBConnection -DBConnection $null Set-AdminDBConnection -DBConnection $null -force

 If you see an error message, you must restart all the Citrix services.